joshuacords/opr/OPR-Riverside-Version.md

 - All models in the unit must stay within a 9” diameter or as close as possible.

 If Unit Cohesion is broken for a Unit, it must be moved back into Unit Cohesion by that Unit’s commander the next time they have the option of moving the unit.

-### 1” Spacing

-Models from a unit may not move or be deployed within 1” of a model of another unit unless:
-- That other unit is the target of their Charge, *or*
-- The other unit is the Transport they are Embarking into

 ## Line of Sight (LoS)